 - 8X8 glass baking dish

 - Vegan protein powder – My favorite go-to brand is Nuzest!
 The ingredients are the best on the market.
 I made the switch to Nuzest when I found out that my go-to brand of protein powder was screening high in heavy metals and toxins due to heavy metals in the soil.
-You can get 15% off Nuzest using the code below!

 - Vegan chocolate chips – I have recently discovered Pancha brand chocolate chips!
 They are so creamy and are so low in added sugar!
 I get mine on Thrive Market for a fraction of the price!
 Get 25% off your first Thrive Market order!